 What We Do

-The Michael Feger Paralysis Foundation provides durable medical equipment, assistive technology products, and educational materials to people with a spinal cord injury who live in Kentucky and Southern Indiana.
+The Michael Feger Paralysis Foundation provides durable medical equipment, assistive technology products, and educational materials to people living in Kentucky with spinal cord injuries.
 We hope to expand to other states as we grow larger.

 Durable Medical Equipment

-Durable medical equipment (DME) is a term used to describe any medical equipment used in the home to aid in a better quality of living.
+Durable medical equipment (DME) is a term used to describe any medical equipment used in the home to aid in a better quality of life.
 It is a benefit included in most insurances.

-Durable medical equipment we help provide include Shower Chairs, Hospital Beds, Wheelchairs and Wheelchair Cushions.
+Durable medical equipment we help provide includes Shower Chairs, Hospital Beds, Wheelchairs, and Wheelchair Cushions.

 Assistive Technology

 Assistive Technology (AT) is an umbrella term that includes assistive, adaptive, and rehabilitative devices for people with disabilities.
-AT promotes greater independence by enabling people to perform tasks that they were formerly unable to accomplish, or had great difficulty accomplishing, by providing enhancements to, or changing methods of interacting with, the technology needed to accomplish such tasks.
+AT promotes greater independence by enabling people to perform tasks they were formerly unable to accomplish or had great difficulty completing by providing enhancements to or changing methods of interacting with the technology needed to accomplish such tasks.

 Home Accessibility Products

-If you or someone you know lives in Kentucky or Southern Indiana and could use our help please contact us for a Grant Application.
+If you or someone you know lives in Kentucky and could use our help, please contact us for a Grant Application.